0x1050/color_tools/hex2/README.md

 $ make
 $ ./hex2
 ```
-This outputs out.html, which you can open in your browser
+This outputs out.html, which you can open in your browser.

-## Todo

-- Fix Bug: There is an error in the conversion algorithm when two of the RGB values are equal
-- Delete debug statements in functions
-- Refactor
-- Create header
-- Add ability to take arguments

 ## Notes